-To use E-Verify, an employer must create an account, complete several tutorials about how the system works, and pass a mastery test to begin verifying new hires.
+To use E-Verify, an employer must create an account, study several tutorials about how the system works, and pass a 30-question mastery test to begin verifying new hires.
 It’s not ‘rocket science,’ but an employer will spend a significant amount of time setting it all up.

 Best option: An E-Verify Employer Agent